ypsu/experiments/focusreach/readme.md

 the columns are the following:

 ```
-mmdd hhmm central left right comment
+yyyymmdd-hhmm central left right comment
 ```

-mmdd hhmm is the time (the year number is in the filename). central, left, right are distances in millimeters. that's how far i see without glasses.
+yyyymmdd hhmm is the time
+central, left, right are distances in millimeters. that's how far i see without glasses.